 This is a small but dedicated group, welcoming membership from anyone determined to improve the critical and unbalanced relationship between God's creation and his people.
 Practical activites led by the group include a paper for the Parsonages Committee on Solar PV, architect training partnered with DAC, advice to individual parishes and even a diocesan requiem walk for the Industrial Growth society.
-The group produces and recommends resources.
-Invitations to share perspectives (fr example in tlak and workshops) are welcomed and encouraged.
+The group produces and recommends resources listed here.
+Invitations to plan with a PCC, to share perspectives or feedback to this page are welcome.

 The Framework was approved by Derby Diocesan Synod in February 2013.

 Living Lightly is the Environment Group development of this Framework.